duken72/codingForDummies/cmakeFD/README.md

 - math: `math(EXPR VAR "1+1")`
 - list: `list(REMOVE_ITEM MY_LIST "separate")`
 - Quotes around arguments are **optional**, as long as there are no **spaces** or **variable references** in the argument.
 Example, the following two lines are equivalent: `set(THING funk)` and `set(THING "funk")`.
-- Lists are Just Semicolon-Delimited Strings
+- Lists are just semicolon-delimited strings

   ```cmake
   set(ARGS "EXPR;T;1 + 1")